NFE INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That New Fortress Energy Inc. Investors With Substantial Losses Have Opportunity To Le...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against New Fortress energy Inc. ("New Fortress" or "the Company") (NASDAQ: NFE ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+25, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against New Fortress energy Inc. (“New Fortress” or“the Company”) (NASDAQ: NFE) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired New Fortress securities between February 29, 2024, and August 8, 2024, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: bgandg/NFE .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired New Fortress securities between February 29, 2024, and August 8, 2024, inclusive (the“Class Period”).
+Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/NFE .

 Case Details